PeaceDate/module-federation-examples/cypress/README.md

 Put `before` or `beforeEach` hook into `describe` block.
 It will be executed before every test (means `beforeEach`) or before all the tests (means `before`) in the suite.

-As exapmle our hook opens needed localhost before every test in the suite.
+As exapmle our hook opens needed localhost before every test in the suite:

 ```typescript
 describe(`Example test`, () => {